metalsmith/metalsmith/README.md

 - [Gitter community chat](https://gitter.im/metalsmith/community)
 - [Getting to Know Metalsmith](http://robinthrift.com/post/getting-to-know-metalsmith/) - a great series about how to use Metalsmith for your static site.
-- [Building a Blog With Metalsmith](https://azurelogic.com/posts/building-a-blog-with-metalsmith/) - a blog post about how to create a basic blog with Metalsmith.
-Check out the related [video of the talk](https://www.youtube.com/watch?v=cAq5_5Yy7Tg) too!
 - [Awesome Metalsmith](https://github.com/lambtron/awesome-metalsmith) - great collection of resources, examples, and tutorials

 ## CLI